datalad/datalad/paper.md

 It is a distributed content management system, specifically tuned towards managing and collaborating on text files, and excels at making all committed content reliably and efficiently available to all clones of a repository.
 At the same time, Git is not designed to efficiently handle large (e.g., over a gigabyte) or binary files [see, e.g., @opensource:git-binary].
 This makes it hard or impossible to use Git directly for distributed data storage with tailored access to individual files.
-Git-annex takes advantage of Git's ability to efficiently manage textual information to overcome this limitation.
+Git-annex takes advantage of Git's ability to efficiently manage textual information to overcome this limitation.<!-- km: I think this sentence could be dropped. -->
 File content handled by git-annex is placed into a managed repository annex, instead of being committing to Git directly.
 Rather than the actual file content, git-annex only commits a compact reference that enables identification and association of a file name with the content.
 Those file content references are typically based on a checksum of the content.